 Rosenblum Compensation.
 Mr. Rosenblum serves as our Chief Financial Officer, Senior Vice President and Secretary.
-In fiscal 2012, his salary was \$250,000 per annum, with a discretionary bonus of up to 30% of his base compensation awarded annually in March beginning in 2011.
+His current salary is \$250,000 per annum, with a discretionary bonus of up to 30% of his base compensation awarded annually in March beginning in 2011.
+While an employment agreement has not been formally entered into, Mr. Rosenblum remains employed by us.
 We also granted Mr. Rosenblum options to purchase shares of our common stock pursuant to our equity compensation programs.
-During fiscal 2012, on November 8, 2011, we granted Mr. Rosenblum options to purchase 16,800 shares of our common stock.
-Each option is exercisable at \$18.50 per share.
+During fiscal 2012, on November 8, 2011, we granted Mr. Rosenblum options to purchase 2,100,000 shares of our common stock.
+Each option is exercisable at \$0.148 per share.
 These options vest over a three year period beginning one year from the grant date.